crptk/filter_project/readme.md

 - Input images **must be 24-bit uncompressed BMP files**.
 - The program reads an input BMP file, processes it, and writes the **filtered image** to a new file.
 - The **edge detection filter** uses the **Sobel operator** to detect image gradients.

----

-This README provides **clear instructions** while keeping it **concise and professional**.
-Let me know if you need any refinements! 🚀